The right to written terms

-Anyone classed as an employee has the right to a written document that outlines the main terms of employment, if they’re employed for more than 1 month.
+Anyone classed as an employee has the right to a written document summarising the main terms of their employment, if they’re employed for more than 1 month.

-This written document includes information such as pay and working hours.
-It's often called the ‘employment contract’ or sometimes the 'written statement'.
+This document includes information such as pay and working hours.

-Anyone classed as a worker does not have to be given a written document.
+Anyone classed as a worker does not have to be given written terms.

 But to avoid misunderstandings, it’s still a good idea for the employer to provide the worker’s main terms of employment in writing.

 For someone who works through a recruitment agency or recruitment business, the right to written terms depends on their employment status.

 If they’re classed as an employee, they have the right to written terms